— Plus Questions You Should Answer Before Placing Your Order

 No matter what your office lunchtime challenges, there’s a solution that your entire team will love!
 Here are 20 company lunch catering ideas that are perfect for the office, plus 5 questions you should ask ahead of time to ensure your lunch goes according to plan.

 Looking to book caterers near you or even develop a team meal program?
-Learn more about our Food & Kitchen services to help better fuel your employees.
+Learn more about our Catering & Pantry services to help better fuel your employees.
 Our marketplace features some of the best corporate caterers in New York, Los Angeles, San Francisco, Toronto and more!

 Fast and Easy Company Lunch Ideas